Demon-Die/PackVault/README.md

 Downloading the same dependencies repeatedly wastes bandwidth and time.

 PackVault creates a reusable local package vault that works online and offline.

 ---

+## What Developers Are Saying

+> *"PackVault saved us hours during our workshop.
+50 students, one vault, zero bandwidth issues."*
+> — Workshop Instructor, TechEducate

+> *"Working offline is finally friction-free.
+This is how npm caching should work."*
+> — Independent Developer

+> *"Enterprise air-gapped systems?
+Solved.
+PackVault is production-ready."*
+> — Platform Engineer, Fortune 500

+---